vgilabert94/roboticsvision/FollowLine/FollowLine_index.md

     elif error >= min_th+60:
         new_speed = vel - vel*0.008
 ```
-Where min_th is a threshold selected by user to consider what is a straight line.
+Where min_th is a threshold (20 px) selected by user to consider what is a straight line.
 In this case, vel is the actual speed of the car.
 If the error speed is higher than the maximum speed, we assign new_speed = max_speed.